ibm-cloud-docs/dns/dns-faq.md

 To renew a registration for an existing domain, select [**Classic Infrastructure**](https://{DomainName}/gen1/infrastructure/devices) from the menu in the {{site.data.keyword.cloud_notm}} console, and then go to **Services > Domain Registration**.
 See [Renewing existing domains](/docs/dns?topic=dns-renew-an-existing-domain).

+## Where do I find cost estimates for domain name registration?
+{: #where-do-i-find-cost-estimates-for-dnr}
+{: faq}
+{: support}

+You can estimate the cost of a service using the cost estimator on the provisioning pages for domain name registration.
+For example, log in to the [Domain Name Service](/catalog/infrastructure/domain-registration) console and click **Create** in the Summary panel.
+In the _Domains_ page, click the **Register** list menu.
+Pricing for registering domains is shown in a list menu in the _Register New Domain_ section.

 ## How do I manage DNS zones?
 {: #manage-domain}
 {: faq}